INO-quantum/FPGA-SoC-experiment-control/Windows-DLL/readme.md

 Another advice is to not open and close the board during each loop.
 This was done with the old DIO card to fix some issues but is not needed for the new FPGA board and just takes unnecessary time on your computer.

+> [!IMPORTANT]
+> Ensure all DIO64_ functions are using the returned board identifier from DIO64_OpenResource and to call always DIO64_Close before exiting even on error.